xiongyihui/archcookbook/archcookbook.en.markdown

 At a time, one TXD and one RXD pin can be configured for the UART.

 # Recipe 1: Blinking an LED #
-A tradition of learn programming is write our first program to print a "hello, world" on our display.
-In Embedded Systems, we use a blinking LED to show our first running embedded system program to the world.
+When we get started with programming, a traditional first program is a "Hello world" program to output "Hello, world" on a display.
+While a display is not always available in embedded systems, blinking an LED is substituted for "Hello world" as our first embedded system program.
+Let's make an LED blink.

 ## Ingredients ##
 * Seeedstudio Arch board
 * Micro-USB cable
-* Access to internet and online mbed compiler.
+* Access to internet and mbed online compiler.

 ## Procedure ##
 * Import the following Arch_GPIO_Ex1 program into online mbed compiler.